All blog posts

 What is Shopify Speed?

-Shopify speed refers to how fast your Shopify store loads from when a user accesses a page on your store to when it fully loads.
-Google recommends that your store loads in under one second.
-To attain this number, your Shopify speed score has to be high.
+Shopify speed refers to how fast your Shopify site loads from when a user accesses a page on your store to when it fully loads, with initial load speed being a critical factor in determining the overall performance and user experience of a Shopify store.
+Google recommends that your store loads in under one second to prevent potential customers from leaving the site before it fully loads, highlighting the significance of a fast initial load speed.
+To attain this number, your Shopify speed score, which includes measuring initial load speed, has to be high.
 Before beating yourself up, a page loading speed under 3 seconds is also very impressive, but anything higher increases your bounce rates by 32%.

 Your Shopify speed score, also known as Google Pagespeed Insights, is a number out of 100 powered by Google Lighthouse.
-Using different performance metrics, Google Lighthouse measures how fast your website loads to most visitors.
-This numerical score allows you to understand your site performance better and equips you with the tools to create a better user experience.
+Using different performance metrics, including initial load speed, Google Lighthouse measures how fast your website loads to most visitors.
+This numerical score allows you to understand your site performance better, emphasizing the importance of optimizing initial load speed, and equips you with the tools to create a better user experience.

 Google Pagespeed insights